MepilLeaf/Nimbus-Custom-Origin/README.md

 Origin Description:
-Light and Nimble, as a cloud you possess great mobility and can use the weather to your advantage.
+From the sky, you are gifted with great mobility and love spots that are high up.

 Powers And Attributes: